 Not only do speedrunners work individually to develop their own gaming literacy practices, they share this information with other runners, as well as their viewers who may become runners.
 Many speedrunners do not see their viewers as simply observers or audience members to interact with (and for some actually a source of income), but as potential fellow runners and future participants.
-The audience is not simply passively taking in the experience that the runner is showing them, but are actively interacting with the runner and the other audience members.
-For example, in the winter of 2014, one of the major runners of Final Fantasy games, a runner known online as "Puwexil," hosted an event that was a relay race between four teams to complete three Final Fantasy games as quickly as possible (Puwexil, 2014a).
+The audience is not simply passively taking in the experience that the runner shows them, but are actively interacting with the runner and the other audience members.
+For example, in the winter of 2014, a major speedrunner of Final Fantasy games (known online as "Puwexil") hosted an event that was a relay race between four teams to complete three Final Fantasy games as quickly as possible (Puwexil, 2014a).
 During this race, there were many viewers who participated in the stream by watching and talking.
 Later that year, in the fall, Puwexil hosted another relay race between four teams and the same three games (Puwexil, 2014b).
 While some of the runners were the same, there was at least one runner who saw the first relay race and decided to take up speedrunning and was able to participate, and do quite well, alongside several current and former world record holders.

 How they evince gaming literacy is shown by the speedrun itself.
 FFVI is a game designed to be played over many play sessions and many days and to take tens of hours.
-The speedrunners are playing with the rules and expectations of the game, and turning them on their head.
-By finding the most efficient ways to go through each dungeon, and defeat each boss and in some cases, avoid them entirely, they are playing the game in ways that were never anticipated.
+The speedrunners play with the rules and expectations of the game, and turn them on their head, with multiple potential intents, including social affiliation with others in the speedrunning community, and perhaps other subversive goals.
+By finding the most efficient ways to go through each dungeon, and defeat each boss and in some cases, avoid them entirely, they are playing the game in ways that may not have been originally anticipated.

-Finally, we should note that speedrunners exhibit game design literacy in how they construct various categories for their runs.
+Finally, we should note that speedrunners exhibit game design literacy, in part in how they construct various categories for their runs.
 Since these are all user defined categories they have to choose what constitutes completing the game, and when to start the timer as well as what bugs or glitches can and cannot be exploited within the run.
 In a way they are creating a new game for each category of run.
-There are big differences in gameplay, both in terms of how long, and in terms of what parts of the game are experienced between an Any% run and a 100% run, to the point that they are nearly different games.
-When a new glitch or bug is found the community determines what category the glitch should feature in.
-Will it be allowed in established categories or does it change things enough that it gets its own run category?
-This is how distinctions between Any% No Sketch, and Any% Sketch came about and there is the possibility that new categories will be created in the future.
+There are potential differences in gameplay, both in terms of how long, and in terms of what parts of the game are experienced between an "Any%" run and a "100%" run, to the point that they are nearly different games.
+When a new glitch or bug is found the community is faced with deciding what category the glitch should feature in: Will it be allowed in established categories or does it change things enough that it gets its own run category?
+This is how distinctions between "Any% No Sketch," and "Any% Sketch" came about and there is the possibility that new categories will be created in the future.